Curling: South Korean 'Garlic Girls' savor overnight fame

-GANGNEUNG, South Korea (Reuters) - South Korean women curling team, nicknamed “Garlic Girls” to go with their other monikers, have become overnight internet sensations following their stellar performance and cool-headedness at the Pyeongchang Games.
+GANGNEUNG, South Korea (Reuters) - The South Korean women’s curling team, nicknamed “Garlic Girls”, have become overnight internet sensations following their stellar performance and cool-headedness at the Pyeongchang Games.

-Kim Eun-jung’s foursome became the first Korean rink to reach the Olympic semi-finals after Tuesday’s a 9-6 win over the United States.
+Kim Eun-jung’s foursome became the first Korean rink to reach the Olympic semi-finals after Tuesday’s 9-6 win over the United States.
 At the 2014 Sochi Olympics, South Korea’s women team finished eighth.

-Their fairytale run has been celebrated on social media by fans who posted memes and parody videos, with floor mops and robot vacuum cleaners, that went viral.
+Their fairytale run has been celebrated on social media by fans who posted memes and parody videos, with floor mops and robot vacuum cleaners, which went viral.

 One of the best-known memes is a collage of South Korean curling skip Kim’s never-changing facial expression, irrespective of the situation.

-Team member Kim Yeong-mi said they had no clue about their newfound fame as they had turned off mobile phones to avoid distractions.
+Team member Kim Yeong-mi said they had no clue about their newfound fame as they had turned off mobile phones to avoid distractions during the tournament.

 “Even when we had a national competition, we played without any crowd because curling has been unpopular and not well known, we didn’t expect many people would come and watch us,” she told reporters on Wednesday.